 Oregon college or MFS 529 savings plan.
-Enter the total from Schedule OR-529.
+Enter the amount from line 5 of Schedule OR-529.
 For minimum deposit amounts and other information, see the schedule instructions.
 You can download the Schedule OR-529 from our website or you can contact us to order it.